frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 will live forever in the love that does not disappoint, the love from which nothing can ever separate me."

-Those fans behind those gold, they may never see a goal in a match.
+Those fans behind those \[gold\], they may never see a goal in a match.
 They may lose the match.
 Maybe it's the end of their aspirations until, they hope, to the next round.
 But we can never be separated from that love.

 Pope Francis says, "We should indeed prepare ourselves consciously and soberly for the moment when our lives will be judged."